computationalgeography/lue/document/doc/manual/quality_assurance/scalability/quick_start.md

 This allows us to focus on the experiment itself rather than the model.
 We will skip over details for now, but provide links to reference pages with more information.

-Performing scalability experiments for a LUE computation involving rasters involves the following steps:
+Performing scalability experiments for a LUE computation translating rasters involves the following steps:

 1. Determine a good array partition shape
 1. Determine the strong or weak scalability efficiencies